Loading

 Notes

-1. ^ This excludes the Greek city-states free from Macedonian jurisdiction in the western Mediterranean, around the Black Sea, Cyprus, and Cyrenaica.
+1. ^ This unification, under Philip II of Macedon and his son Alexander the Great, excludes independent Greek city-states in the western Mediterranean, around the Black Sea, Cyprus, and Cyrenaica.

 References